M.Phil./ P.Grad. Dip. Film Studies - Theory, History, Practice

 Admission and Entry Requirements

 The minimum requirement for consideration is a good honours degree of upper second class (2.1) or above, or an equivalent qualification, in a related or relevant area.
-All candidates who require an IELTS qualification must achieve a minimum score of 7.0 in all categories.
-Candidates may be asked to submit a sample of written work and may be interviewed by Skype or in person.
-Applications should be made online by 30th June 2017.
+All applicants who require an IELTS qualification (academic version) must achieve a minimum score of 6.5 overall (no individual band below 6).
+Applicants may be asked to submit a sample of written work and may be interviewed by Skype or in person.
+Applications should be made online by the 30th June 2019.
 Applications from serious candidates may be considered after this date.
-To apply for this course please click on the postgraduate courses page

-Students take six taught modules and a Dissertation module that includes Research Methodologies.
+Students take six taught modules and a Dissertation or Dissertation with Practice module that includes Research Methodologies.

-As an alternative method of presenting your research, you may complete a dissertation with practice.
-Students will have the opportunity to submit a proposal to make a film or films, write a screenplay, or create a video essay as part of their final dissertation.
+Dissertation with Practice: As an alternative method of presenting your research, students may submit a proposal to make a film or films, write a screenplay, or create a video essay as part of their final dissertation.
 Successful applicants will accompany this with a written component of 8,000-10,000 words that will offer a critical perspective on their practice.
-Acceptance on this strand will depend on demonstration of the appropriate critical and practical skills and will be decided by a committee during Michaelmas Semester.
+Acceptance on this strand will depend on the viability of the proposal, the availability of appropriate supervision and resources, and demonstration of the requisite critical and practical skills.

 This module will consider key critical approaches to the study of cinema.
-We will discuss debates around the organisation of editing, film style and mise-en-scène, as well as issues around gender, genre and authorship.
+We will discuss debates around the organisation of editing, film style and mise-en-scène, issues around gender, genre and authorship, as well as questions of representation and spectatorship.
 We will consider how the medium has been used creatively and approached critically at different times in its development.

 This module will examine and analyse the industrial developments, international influences and local productions relating to Irish cinema from The Quiet Man to the Celtic Tiger period and its aftermath.
 We will consider funding opportunities, specifically in relation to the Irish Film Board, and the consequences of the growth of digital filmmaking during this time.
 We will discuss changes in gender representation and the representation of race.
 We will further cover the evolving relationship between the city and the country, and cinema and history.
 Classes also will cover the legacy of the Troubles and the auteur cinemas of Neil Jordan, Jim Sheridan and Lenny Abrahamson.

-This module explores the development of world cinema with particular reference to films from the last twenty years.
-Including examples from the Middle East, Asia, Australia and South America, the module will explore the historical development of filmmaking with reference to specific national and cultural identity.
-With reference to the idea that cinema is a powerfully ideological medium, the module will examine how film is used to express marginalized political positions, specifically through the work of female Middle Eastern directors.
+This module will explore the development of world cinema with particular reference to films from the last twenty years.
+Including examples from the Middle East, Asia, Australia and South America, the module will explore the historical development of film-making with reference to specific national and cultural identity.
+With reference to the idea that cinema is a powerful ideological medium, the module will examine how film is used to express marginalized political positions, specifically through the work of female Middle Eastern directors.

 This module will examine the development of European cinema in the context of the radical upheavals that have recently transformed the continent.
 European national cinemas have a long and successful tradition.
 However, the idea of 'national' cinema is challenged by the transnational production models that facilitate contemporary filmmaking in Europe.
 At the same time, with the breakup of the Soviet Union, new European national identities are being formed and expressed through cinema.
 These dichotomies, their outcomes, and the history of European cinema will be considered through films from the past twenty years.

-This module will introduce students to the craft of editing, giving students an understanding of the essential technical and creative skills involved: how a scene is assembled and seamlessly put together, cutting dialogue, creating tension and drama using editing, using pacing, editing to rhythm, cutting to music and beats.
+This module will introduce students to the craft of editing, giving students an understanding of the essential technical and creative skills involved: how a scene is assembled and seamlessly put together; cutting dialogue; creating tension and drama using editing; editing to rhythm; cutting to music and beats.
 It will also provide students with a thorough knowledge of the editing software, Final Cut Pro X, covering all aspects of the software, from capture and system-settings, editing tools and shortcuts, to effects, transitions and colour correction.
 The overall aim is to give students the knowledge, tools and confidence to complete their own work to a professional standard.

 This module will introduce students to the techniques and conventions of screenwriting.
 Class exercises will involve the analysis of screenplays and short films, and the module will cover both the conventional three-act structure and other models of screenwriting.